Keto Banana Bread

 This banana bread keto almond flour recipe must cool down completely before cutting into slices.

 I recommend 3 hours of cooling down on a rack to give time for the bread crumb to set and the extra moisture to steam out.

 In fact, slicing this bread too early will result in crumbly bread, so be patient!

 The best ways to eat this almond flour banana keto bread are:

-Toasted with butter – spread fresh butter on your bread.
+- Toasted with butter – spread fresh butter on your bread.

 Store your bread in the pantry on a cake box for up to 3 or 4 days.
 Slice before serving to keep the bread crumb moist.

-Freeze the bread slices in an airtight box making sure the slice doesn't overlap (or place a piece of parchment paper between each slice to make it easier to defrost individually.
+You can also freeze the bread slices in an airtight box making sure the slices don’t overlap (or place a piece of parchment paper between each slice to make it easier to defrost individually.

 Defrost the slice the day before at room temperature, on a plate without overlaps.

 This low-carb banana bread recipe is keto and low-carb approved!